geo-ant/blog/_posts/2025-06-15-rust-testability-and-non-send-types.md

 ```

 To my mind, there's a problem with this code and it stems from the fact that
 I am a huge nut for testability.
-So, I want to make sure that I can test the
+I need to make sure that I can test the
 behavior of that function.
 The least I want to do, is make sure that the
 `play_music` function of the `audio` instance really gets called.

 One great way to make all kinds of things testable is [dependency inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle),
-which boils down to coding against interfaces rather than concrete types.
+which boils down to coding against interfaces rather than concrete types[^solid].
 So
 rather than passing in our imaginary `SystemAudio` instance directly, we'll
 define a trait `Audio` to abstract over the behavior of the audio backend.
 This allows us to mock the audio backend for testing.
 During testing, we can